MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 > The modules described in this document, use .NET Framework.
 This makes it incompatible with PowerShell 6.0 and later, which uses .NET Core.

 ## Module installation

-To run the PowerShell cmdlets for app creators, do the following:
+To run the PowerShell cmdlets for app creators, do the following steps:

 1. Run PowerShell as an administrator.